 Since I was a lad, I’ve always had a knack for leaning towards the not-so-normal.
 Something that would rattle my bones and shake my day into an upside down perfect mess, chaos in harmony.
 I found that in biking.
 The rush of air past your head, the warmth from the engine on your knees, that sinking feeling as you hold on for dear life when you pull that clown lever (throttle)… Something that could easily kill me?
 That keeps me alive.

 My first steed was a Honda CBF 125 cc, fuel injected.
 A light, agile and as beautiful as newly born kudu (also ran like one). under the cover of darkness it was taken from me, but luckily I had insurance.
 When they paid out, I went hunting for my next adrenaline injection.

 My new steed(the second of two), is a yellow and black Suzuki RF 400 cc in the form of a hungry, noisy, nimble beast known simply as “Dodgy”.
 Hell hath no fury like a Dodgy yellow beastie.

 Although not much of a writer, Mechanical MacGyver definitely plays an integral role in our Bike Addict blog.
 He is the Man, the Myth and the Legend that has introduced both myself and Anxiety on Wheels to the life of biking.

 Not only a riding partner, but also our backyard mechanic.
 Mechanical MacGyver is the backyard Yoda, who trained myself and Anxiety on Wheels in the fine art of motorcycle maintenance and repair.
-The Little Yellow Monster, Dodgy, and Dusty Leafblower owe their continued existence to the skill and care of Mechanical MacGyver.
+The Little Yellow Monster, Dodgy, and Dusty Leafblower owe their continued existence to the patience, skill and care of Mechanical MacGyver.